Analise McGreal

 I would encourage applicants to make sure medicine is the only career they can see themselves pursuing.
 As a career changer, I wish I had explored more career paths earlier in my undergraduate studies, so that I could have discovered and committed to medicine a little earlier.
 Medical school is a huge commitment, and something that any applicant should be sure about before entering the field!

-If you had the opportunity to talk to a potential medical student, what would you tell him/her, off the top of your head?
+If you had the opportunity to talk to a potential medical student, what would you tell them, off the top of your head?

-I would let them know not to give up, and that’s never too late to pursue medicine if it is their passion.
+I would let them know not to give up, and that it’s never too late to pursue medicine if it is their passion.
 My path to medicine was unique, so I have met many people along the way, including older applicants, career changers, and students who had applied and not been accepted the first cycle.
 Eventually, with hard work and dedication, an acceptance will come, so maintaining the motivation that drove you to medicine in the first place is important.

 What advice would you give to someone interested in pursuing a career track similar to yours?

-In regards to specific advice for applicants seeking a post-baccalaureate program for career changers, I would encourage them to look for programs that offer a linkage agreement with a medical school – these agreements allow student to bypass the gap year and make up some time they may have lost in changing careers.
-I would also encourage future medical students to get used to maintaining a schedule now – time management is key in medical school and being accustomed to maintaining a routine will relieve a lot of stress in the long run!
+In regards to specific advice for applicants seeking a postbaccalaureate program for career changers, I would encourage them to look for programs that offer a linkage agreement with a medical school — these agreements allow student to bypass the gap year and make up some time they may have lost in changing careers.
+I would also encourage future medical students to get used to maintaining a schedule now — time management is key in medical school and being accustomed to maintaining a routine will relieve a lot of stress in the long run!

 New section